Five Days to Midnight: Day One

 Physics professor J.T.
-Neumeyer is celebrating his daughter's tenth birthday, as well as mourning the ten-year anniversary of the death of his wife who died giving birth.
+Neumeyer is celebrating his daughter's tenth birthday, as well as mourning the tenth anniversary of the death of his wife who died giving birth.
 While at the cemetery, J.T.'s daughter Jesse finds a futuristic briefcase with "Professor J.T.
 Neumeyer" on it behind her mother's headstone.
 J.T. thinks that it must belong to some other "Professor J.T.
 Neumeyer" (despite the unlikelihood that such a person would also live in Seattle and have paid a visit to the same grave), and attempts to open the combination-locked briefcase to discover more about its owner.
 He finally succeeds by entering his daughter's birth date.
 Upon opening the briefcase, Neumeyer finds a police file complete with photos, newspaper clippings, and evidence detailing his brutal murder five days in the future.

 J.T. is naturally unnerved, but intends to discover the source of the briefcase.
 At first he thinks it is a prank perpetrated by an exceptionally brilliant but eccentric graduate student named Carl Axelrod.
 He tracks down Irwin Sikorski, the homicide detective whose name appears on the police file as investigating officer.
 The detective points out the holes in the story, noting that the file says he missed the autopsy, and he doesn't know the last time he missed an autopsy.
 J.T. goes home to contemplate the day's events and figure out how to proceed.
 J.T.'s girlfriend Claudia gives him a blue parka; the case file says that he will be wearing this same coat when he is found dead in five days.